-Looking ahead, an EU-UK summit in June 2020 will reveal progress being made towards a new deal, with an unofficial cut off point by November (so both parties can agree to it).
+On January 31st, we will enter a 'Transition Period', where it will be business as usual whilst a new relationship with the EU is finalised.
+There is a penciled EU-UK summit in June 2020 will reveal progress being made towards a new deal, with an unofficial cut off point by November (so both parties can agree to it).
 The table below sets out what the impact will be for business, citizens and politicians through the new year, as Brexit enters phase two of negotiations.

 From January 31st, the UK will enter a Transition Period until December 31st, 2020.

 During this period, the UK will remain aligned to EU law and trading terms.

 This is so business, citizens and other can prepare for life outside the EU, while the Government negotiates the final deal.

 This may be extended by up to two years in June 2020.